saastechacademy/foundation/udm/intermediate/Facility.md

 Consider a scenario where a customer wants their order delivered within 3 days.
 During rate shopping, the system can query `CarrierShipmentMethod` entities and filter them based on the `deliveryDays` field to only consider methods that can fulfill this requirement.

+### **ProductStoreShipmentMeth in Apache OFBiz**

+In the standard OFBiz framework, the `ProductStoreShipmentMeth` entity serves as a crucial link between a `ProductStore` and the shipping methods it offers to customers.
+It allows each product store to define and configure the specific shipping options available for its products.

+**Key Attributes in Standard OFBiz**

+*   `productStoreShipMethId`: A unique identifier for this specific product store shipment method record
+*   `productStoreId`: The ID of the product store.
+*   `shipmentMethodTypeId`: The ID of the general shipment method type (e.g., "GROUND," "AIR")
+*   `partyId`: The ID of the carrier party associated with this method (if applicable).
+*   `roleTypeId`: The role type of the carrier, typically "CARRIER."
+*   `minWeight`: The minimum weight for which this method is applicable.
+*   `maxWeight`: The maximum weight for which this method is applicable.
+*   `minSize`: The minimum size for which this method is applicable.
+*   `maxSize`: The maximum size for which this method is applicable.
+*   `minTotal`: The minimum order total for which this method is applicable.
+*   `maxTotal`: The maximum order total for which this method is applicable.
+*   `allowUspsAddr`: A flag indicating whether this method allows USPS addresses.
+*   `requireUspsAddr`: A flag indicating whether this method requires USPS addresses.
+*   `allowCompanyAddr`: A flag indicating whether this method allows company addresses.
+*   `requireCompanyAddr`: A flag indicating whether this method requires company addresses.
+*   `includeNoChargeItems`: A flag indicating whether to include items with no charge in the calculation.
+*   `includeFeatureGroup`: A feature group ID that this method might be associated with.
+*   `serviceName`: The name of the service to be used for this method (if applicable).
+*   `configProps`: Configuration properties for this method.

+**Relationships in Standard OFBiz**

+*   The entity has a many-to-one relationship with `ProductStore` through the `productStoreId` foreign key.
+*   It has a many-to-one relationship with `ShipmentMethodType` through the `shipmentMethodTypeId` foreign key.
+*   It also has an optional many-to-one relationship with `CarrierShipmentMethod` through `shipmentMethodTypeId` and `partyId`, allowing the association of specific carriers with the shipping methods offered by the store.

+### **HotWax Commerce Custom Extensions**

+HotWax Commerce extends the `ProductStoreShipmentMeth` entity with the following fields:

+*   `fromDate` and `thruDate`: These fields define the date range during which this shipping method is valid and available for the product store.
+*   `isShippingWeightRequired`: A flag indicating whether shipping weight is required for this method.
+*   `isTrackingRequired`: A flag indicating whether tracking is required for this method.

+### **Usage in HotWax Commerce**

+These extensions serve the following purposes in HotWax Commerce:

+*   **Time-Based Availability:** The `fromDate` and `thruDate` fields allow for scheduling the availability of shipping methods, enabling promotions or seasonal offerings.
+*   **Shipping Weight Requirement:** The `isShippingWeightRequired` flag can be used to enforce that products have shipping weight information when this method is selected, ensuring accurate rate calculations.
+*   **Tracking Requirement:** The `isTrackingRequired` flag can be used to mandate that shipments using this method must have tracking information, enhancing visibility and customer service.

+### **Example**

+*   A product store might configure a "Free Shipping" method with a `fromDate` and `thruDate` to offer it only during a specific holiday season.
+*   Another store might have a "Heavy Item Shipping" method with `isShippingWeightRequired` set to "Y" to ensure accurate shipping costs for heavier products.